Introduction

 Main readings

-- Pissarides (2001, chapter 1) – This chapter introduces the standard version of the matching model of the labor market.
+• Pissarides (2001, chapter 1) – This chapter introduces the canonical version of the matching model of the labor market (the DMP model).

 Additional readings

-- Rogerson, Shimer, and Wright (2005) – This survey reviews a range of matching models and search models.
+• Rogerson, Shimer, and Wright (2005) – This survey reviews a range of search and matching models.

 Practice material